renuka-fernando/machine_learning_exercise_octave/README.md

 - Exercise 5: Regularazied Linear Regression with Bias vs Varience, Learning Curve, Cross Validation Curve
 - Exercise 6: Support Vector Machines with Gaussian Kernel
 - Exercise 7: K-means Clustering (find closest centroid and compute centroids) and Principal Component Analysis
 - Exercise 8: Anomaly Detection of servers in a network with a Gaussian Model.
+Select threshold using labled cross validation set.
+Recommender System with collaborative filtering learning algorithm for a movie rating dataset.